maczokni/recalculating_imd/README.md

 If you find any inconsistencies or have suggestions, please open an issue or submit a pull request.

 ## Acknowledgements

-A thank you to Stephen Clark and Jose Pina Sanchez for comments and the British Society of Criminology for providing a platform to share this work.
+A special thanks to Stephen Clark (University of Leeds) who introduced and advised Lightowlers on this as a possible approach to pursuing the analysis in Lightowlers et al. (2021) and Dr Jose Pina-Sánchez (University of Leeds) for comments on an earlier draft of this blog. and the British Society of Criminology for providing a platform to share this work.

 ## License